-A gorge, the Devil and a myth.
+A Gorge, the Devil and a Myth.

-Opening up the Schöllenen Gorge
+The Development of the Schöllenen Gorge

-Schöllenen Tour – in the Devil's footsteps at your own pace
+Schöllenen tour – in the Devil's footsteps at your own pace.

 If you want to catch a spine-tingling glimpse of the Schöllenen Gorge, you should try the Schöllenen circular trail during the summer months.
 It is an easy walk, takes no more than 30 minutes at a comfortable pace.
 The vertical rock faces and rushing Reuss river offer a fascinating view.
 The Teufelsbrücke restaurant is located alongside the bridge of the same name.
 During summer visitors can let the Gotthard myth work its magic on them as they drink and dine.